 - You may accidentally breach a court order.
 If no one is there to explain the complex wording of a court order to you, key deadlines might be missed.
 This may negatively affect the court’s ability to deal with your case; and may potentially result in your case being dismissed.

-It is widely recognised that there is gaping hole in the legal system in terms of public funding (legal aid).
+It is widely recognized that there is gaping hole in the legal system in terms of public funding (legal aid).
 Those who could previously obtain legal aid to pay for advice regarding their divorce or disputes regarding child arrangements may no longer meet the qualifying criteria for legal aid.
 If they cannot afford legal advice, a person can be left feeling that they do not know where to turn.

 It is important to remember that there are still very limited circumstances in which you can qualify for legal aid, such as where domestic violence has been a factor in the relationship.
 If you think that you might qualify for legal aid, check your eligibility here.